tencentyun/qcloud-documents/product/视频服务/互动直播/客户端集成1/录制功能开发指南_en.md

 (1) Recording feature is not supported for one-on-one audio/video room (2) Type of recorded file defaults to MP4.
-(3) During recording, one MP4 file is generated every 1 hour, and more than one MP4 files are generated for a recording length of more than 1 hour.
-If the entire recording length is less than 1 hour, one MP4 file is generated.
+(3) During recording, one MP4 file is generated every one hour, and more than one MP4 files are generated for a recording length of more than one hour.
+If the entire recording length is less than one hour, one MP4 file is generated.
-(4) When App crashes or exits due to exception in the running process, the recording ends automatically if no data is received within 1 minute.
+(4) When App crashes or exits due to exception in the running process, the recording ends automatically if no data is received within one minute.
 The audio/video before the exit is recorded at the backend.
 (5) The current version does not support the merging or mixing of multi-channel upstream videos

 ## 7 Error Codes